evanmays/cherrycore/README.md

 **L1**

-4 slots of memory, each one has different access pattern support.
-Need to find a balance of slots that do 0D, 1D, 3D and ND striding.
-The trick with ND striding will be to signifantly reduce cache bandwidth.
-So, maybe a programer can load a 32x32 tile (1024 elements) with 1D striding.
-But, if they want 3D striding then they can only load a 3x3x3 cube (27 elements).
-Notice we went from 1024 elements to 27.
-But if you had kept 1D striding you probably woudn't be able to get max utilization on the 1024 elements anyway.
-Supporting arithmetic on cubes instead of tiles should be cheap although we can probably only afford 1 or 2 cube sizes options.
-Need more example conv2d programs to pick exactly what we want to support here.
-Perhaps on cherry 3 one slot should be shared across cores and broadcast its reads to all cores.
+8 million elements (20MB) = 8000 tiles = 13-bit address path

+Each address gives you access to a single (SZxSZ) tile of the tensor.
+The tile stores data across the final two dimensions.
+So, if you have an image tensor with shape (batch_size, channel_count, width, height) then a memory access lets you access a 32x32 tile for a specific batch and channel.
+Perhaps on cherry 3 an address range can be shared across cores and broadcast its reads to all cores.
+If just reshaping to swap the last two dimensions, no need to rearrange in mememory.
+If trying to rearrange more than that, we'll probably need some kind of transpose engine with first class reshape support.
+Maybe that looks like a coprocessor with a small strided memory.

+Programmer manually cache.
+They are aided by our runtime telling them when a tensor is in cache already or not.
+They write two programs.
+One for if a tensor is in cache, another for if the tensor is not in cache.

+We want to support a load/store instruction into 32x32 matrix register (2432 bytes).
+The programmer can access 4 of these registers (input, weights, accumulate, output).

+Convolution is the only program that really needs strided memory.
+We can have all of our cache load/store in tensor tiles.
+Then apply a first class convolution op on the tiles.
+Since we need to convolve at the edges between tiles, make it so we can load a tile plus padding from neighbooring tiles.
+We can guarantee no bank conflicts.

 **Regfile**

 Can store 16 threads worth of data.
 Each thread gets 4 registers.
 We name these: INPUT, WEIGHTS, OUTPUT, ACCUMULATOR.
 Each register holds a single SZxSZ tile.
 On a7100t SZ=4.
 So the entire regfile is 4x4x4x16x18/8 = 2304 bytes.
+On U250 SZ=16.
 On the asic, sz=32 so this is 32x32x4x16x18/8 = 147,456 bytes.

 ### Native arithmetic
 For now, train a cherry float (18 bit floating point with 8 bit exponent.).
 Maybe do TF32 (19 bits) in future.
 Can we train AI in this precision?
 Everyone else is using mixed precision.

+First class support for matrix multiply (tensor core style).
+Maybe first class support for 3x3 and 5x5 convolutions over a 35x35 tile although 5x5 will have a third of the throughput.

 # Cherry 1 Stages